History Graduate Student Association

 This two-year MA program offers the option to design a program with our career goals in mind.

 - Public History: If we are interested in public history, we add a graduate certificate in public history to our MA degree.

 - Education: To work as K-12 educators, some of us pursue two degrees — an MA in History and an MA in Curriculum and Instruction.
-They work toward dual MA degrees in history and in education.

 What it Means to be One of Us

-- As Researchers: Writing an original research article or thesis is the gateway to graduation.
+- As researchers: Writing an original research article or thesis is the gateway to graduation.
 We are all researchers and writers who work collaboratively and independently to interpret the past in new and innovative ways that push the discipline of history further.

-- As Graduate Assistants: Most of us entered graduate school fully-funded with graduate assistantships.
+- As graduate assistants: Most of us entered graduate school fully-funded with graduate assistantships.
 We work closely with faculty members as teaching assistants for undergraduate classes and as research assistants on new projects.
 Many of us also have the unique chance to serve as editors of the Virginia Tech Undergraduate History Review and as archival assistants in the library’s Special Collections and University Archives.